watson-developer-cloud/voice-agent-tester/README.md

 ### Outbound calls to a phone number

-If you wish to test against a Voice Agent with Watson service you would need to configure a SIP trunk which will make the call to the phone number associated with the voice agent.
+If you wish to test against a Watson Assistant that is using a Phone Integration you would need to configure a SIP trunk which will make the call to the phone number associated with the Assistant.
 Here is and examples for setting one up with Twilio

-  1. You would need to have a Twilio account set up (trial account will not work for this)
+  1. You would need to have a Twilio account set up (trial account will not work for this) or some other SIP trunking service provider that is Allow Listed with Watson Assistant.

-  2. Create a SIP trunk on your account and in the SIP trunk add a termination and whitelist the IP of the Caller Voice Gateway.
+  2. For Twilio create a SIP trunk on your account and in the SIP trunk add a termination and allow list the IP of the Voice Agent Tester Voice Gateway.
 Make note of the termination sip uri that you created

   3. When creating a worker, inside the call definition set the 'to' following this format `sip:+<Voice_Agent_Number>@<Termination_SIP_URI_of_trunk>`